International Development 15 min read Updated Dec 2025

 URL Structure Options

-Your URL structure decision has lasting SEO implications.
-Choose carefully, as changing later is complex and risks losing search rankings.
+Your URL structure decision has lasting SEO consequences.
+Changing it later is messy and risks losing rankings built up over time.

 Method Example Pros Cons